-Mac users are fortunate to have access to Time Machine, Apple's OS X based backup solution.
-Time Machine is part of OS X and in most cases is very simple to set up.
-Backups can be run to external hard drives, or even servers on a network.
-Time Machine is completely automatic, invisible, and allows for files (or even complete systems) to be restored or rolled back to previous versions.
+Mac users are fortunate to have access to Time Machine, Apple’s OS-based integrated backup solution.
+Time Machine is part of OS X and newer operating systems, including Big Sur.
+In most cases, it is straightforward to set up.
+Backups can be run on external hard drives or even servers on a network.
+Time Machine is entirely automatic, invisible, and allows for files (or even complete systems) to be restored to previous versions.

 Windows Backup (File History)

-Microsoft offers a similar to solution to Time Machine with it's File History service built into Windows 10.
-Every hour File History backs up your entire user folder to a nominated drive.
+Microsoft offers a similar solution to Time Machine with its File History service built into Windows 10.
+At one-hour intervals, File History backs up your entire user folder to a nominated drive.
 Files can be restored using the Restore app.

-Whilst not strictly a backup service as such, Dropbox is an excellent tool to compliment your standard backup solution.
+Whilst not strictly a backup service, Dropbox is an excellent tool to compliment your standard backup solution.
 Once installed, Dropbox adds a folder to your computer.
-Anything placed inside your Dropbox folder is instantly copied, securely, to Dropbox's servers.
-Dropbox requires an Internet connection with a reasonable speed to get the best out of it.
+Anything placed inside your Dropbox folder is instantly copied, securely, to Dropbox’s servers in the cloud.
+Dropbox requires an Internet connection with a reasonable speed to get the best results.
+Not sure if it’s right for you?
+Just ask us.

-In addition to the above and as a further layer of protection, we can advise on the pros and cons of online backup solutions that are both highly secure and easy to use.
-These kind of backups provide an excellent way to further protect your data without even having to plug anything in.
+If your data is extra-extra-important, we can offer a further layer of protection to the above solutions.
+We can advise on the pros and cons of online backup solutions that are both highly secure and easy to use.
+These kinds of backups provide an excellent way to further protect your data without even having to plug anything in.